ariovcharenko/ReviewAnalysisApp/README.md

 ### Backend

-- RESTful API for review management
+- Python-based RESTful API using FastAPI
-- Sentiment analysis using natural language processing
+- Sentiment analysis using BERT and natural language processing
-- Aspect extraction for detailed product feedback
+- Aspect extraction using SpaCy for detailed product feedback
+- SQLite database for storing reviews and analysis results

 ## License